 This all makes sense.
 The MoMA was founded in the spirit of revolution: a trio of women—Abby Aldrich Rockefeller, Lillie P. Bliss, and Mary Quinn Sullivan—daring to upset the old order.
 But it’s 2019 and the revolution is over and guess who won?
 The defiance that defined both the institution’s birth and the collection it amassed has settled into a regal kind of confidence.
 At this point, no one serious can point at Monet or Picasso or Warhol or Marina Abramović and ask, “But is it Art?”
 The MoMA is not contrarian, but canon.
 Logistics of building in New York aside, it’s not an institution that would ever have given free rein to a starchitect.
 The MoMA itself is the star.

 The vernacular of the modern is so familiar that I suspect the majority of visitors who have been to the museum before will wonder what, precisely, is different.
-That’s fine, and maybe that offers an opportunity to get philosophical about the point of a museum at all.
+That’s fine, and maybe it offers an opportunity to get philosophical about the point of a museum at all.
 It’s to preserve our cultural treasure, yes, and to educate, of course, and to give philanthropists the opportunity to feel they’re doing more good than harm.
 But really, truly, it’s to entertain.
 The MoMA and the Metropolitan Museum of Art and other institutions across the world are not, as one way of thinking has it, cathedrals; they’re closer to theme parks.
 I don’t think that’s an evil; I think it’s just a fact.

 The current iteration of MoMA is beautiful, but logistics matter more than aesthetics (a Modernist tenet!).
-The vast lobby is stunning, but designed to recede; there’s space for crowds, and a sense of logic, like the efficient maze you find at an especially well-run Whole Foods checkout (I mean this as a compliment).
+The vast lobby is stunning but designed to recede; there’s space for crowds, and a sense of logic, like the efficient maze you find at an especially well-run Whole Foods checkout (I mean this as a compliment).
 The old museum always felt so crowded, like an interminable TSA line.
 The people will come, inevitably, and at last the building feels ready for them: You know just where to stand if you want to linger with your selfie stick, and know just where to queue up if you need to buy a ticket, and it’s also clear how to beat a path into the museum’s recesses to actually see some art.

 I highly endorse the last.
 Revisiting MoMA always reminds me how absolutely great MoMA is, more so now, as the institution is using this reopening to reintroduce and celebrate itself.
 No point in false modesty, I suppose.
 I think many of us—myself included—have the wrong expectations of an art museum.
 You weigh the ticket price (steep!) against your time and try to maximize your investment, dashing from masterpiece to masterpiece.
 Or you go looking for transcendence, as though that’s to be found in a sea of people making Instagram stories.
 One of the many things that art is about is pleasure, and MoMA understands that better than almost any other art museum in New York.